March 31, 2025

 Price: Get started for free; paid plans starting at $12 a month

 Whether your title is Social Media Manager, Lifecycle Marketer, or something satisfactorily vague like Director of Content & Creative, you probably make a lot of video to fuel your content channels and communicate ideas to the rest of your org.
-Or maybe you don't, but you wish you could.
+Or maybe you don't, but with AI for marketers tools becoming essential in 2025, you wish you could create more engaging content with less effort.

 So much of the potential in video has always been locked inside the time, effort, and experience it takes to create and edit video.
-Today's AI gives you the key.
+Today's AI marketing tools give you the key to unlock better ROI while reducing production time and costs.

 Descript is an AI video editor that has everything you need to record, create, and share videos.
 It starts with transcription—using Whisper, OpenAI's transcription tool.
 Then the real magic: you edit your video by editing the text in the transcript.
-It's incredibly simple and fast—and it lets you focus on your content.
+It's incredibly simple and fast—and it lets you focus on your content, making it one of the most powerful AI tools for marketers looking to create professional video without technical expertise.

 Ways to use it at work💡